Shader Toggler

 2. Setting Up the Add-on

-Move the ReShade menu to the right and press New.
-The menu will change, and you should click on Edit:
+Move the ReShade menu to the right side of your screen.
+Click New.
+The menu will change, then click Edit:

 ../_images/shadertoggler4.png